Mehtab-786/Pong_game/README.md

 - `paddle.py`: This file contains the Paddle class which is responsible for creating and moving the paddles.
 - `scoreboard.py`: This file contains the Score class which is responsible for keeping and updating the score.

-## How to Run

-1. Ensure that Python 3.x is installed on your machine.
-2. Clone this repository to your local machine.
-3. Navigate to the cloned repository.
-4. Run the command `python main.py` in your terminal.

 Enjoy the game!

 ## Controls